lpcode808/SteamEngine25/content/atlas/concepts/Functional Testing.md

 ---
 up: [[atlas/concepts/index]]

-# Functional Testing: Does It Solve the Problem?

 > **"Does it solve the problem it's meant to solve?"** - The fundamental question that determines whether a design succeeds or fails.

 ---